WCHN/Student-Info/Text_books.md

-# Text Books
+# Textbooks
-Text books that may be useful to research students at the Wellcome Centre for Human Neuroimaging.
+These are a few textbooks that may be useful to research students at the Wellcome Centre for Human Neuroimaging.

 ## Theoretical Neuroscience
 * [Theoretical Neuroscience: Computational and Mathematical Modeling](http://www.gatsby.ucl.ac.uk/~lmate/biblio/dayanabbott.pdf).
 P Dayan & LF.
 Abbot.
 MIT Press (2001).